hilali-msc/intro-to-building-webapps/bootstrap_angularjs/buildcontrol_config.md

 ```

 ## Configure the `buildcontrol` task
-In order to use `grunt-build-control`, it's necessary to create a JSON object to configure the task.
-The order of your tasks in the `grunt.initConfig()` doesn't matter, but it's important you do not break another task configuration.
+You also need to create the task object inside of `grunt.initConfig()`.
 To keep things easy, I advocate placing this definition right before the definition for the `watch` task (which is what Grunt uses to know when you've changed files when you are running the local server).

 This should looks something like this: